Diving work

 Get a doctor's tick of approval

-Your workers must hold a current certificate of medical fitness (valid for 12 months) to be able to do diving work, which you can get from a doctor who has been trained in underwater medicine.
+Your workers can get this certificate from a doctor who has been trained in underwater medicine.
 The medical assessment must be in accordance with AS/NZS 2299.1 2015 Occupational diving operations – Standard operational practice.

 Ensure diver reports illness or injury to the dive supervisor